Loader gif

 Your max tax refund is guaranteed.

-Self-employed individuals often have more than one activity going at once.
-You can report closely related activities together on one Schedule C.
+Many self-employed individuals often have more than one activity going at once.
+To make things a little easier when record-keeping and filing your self-employed taxes, you can report closely related activities together on one Schedule C. However, if you make income from two or more unrelated activities, you must report them all on separate Schedule Cs.

-Businesses run separately by two spouses are considered unrelated activities.
+Tax Tip: Businesses run separately by two spouses are considered unrelated activities.
 If you are actively participating in one business but not in another, you cannot combine them on one Schedule C.

 Can I group all my activities into one business to avoid keeping track of separate income and expenses?